RyanC-95/Reforged-Progression/README.md

 - You can use a smithing table to transfer your enchantments from Diamond gear onto Netherite gear.
 You can also transfer enchantments from Iron gear onto Diamond gear.
 You will still need a Netherite Upgrade.

 - Reinforced Deepslate can now be mined.
 The higher your Efficiency level, the faster it will break.
-You need a **Netherite Pickaxe** with **Silk Touch enchant**, otherwise it will drop nothing
+You need a **Netherite Pickaxe** with **Silk Touch** enchant, otherwise it will drop nothing
 - Budding Amethyst can now be mined using a **Diamond Pickaxe** or a **Netherite Pickaxe** with **Silk Touch** enchant, otherwise it will drop 1 Amethyst Shard